Episode 138 – Don’t like vegetables?! Can I eat fruits instead?

 This is a valid question so let’s explore the possibility of how you can use this tip in your life.

-Firstly, what is the reason why you would eat fruits and vegetables?
+Firstly, what is the reason why you would eat fruit and vegetables?

 Eat your Veggies